projectcalico/calico/getting-started/openshift/installation.md

 - Ensure that your environment meets the {{site.prodname}} [system requirements]({{site.baseurl}}/getting-started/openshift/requirements).

-- **If installing on AWS**, ensure that you have {% include open-new-window.html text='configured an AWS account' url='https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-account.html' %} appropriate for OpenShift v4,
+- **If installing on AWS**, ensure that you have {% include open-new-window.html text='configured an AWS account' url='https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-account.html' %} appropriate for OpenShift 4,
   and have {% include open-new-window.html text='set up your AWS credentials' url='https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html' %}.
   Note that the OpenShift installer supports a subset of {% include open-new-window.html text='AWS regions' url='https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-account.html#installation-aws-regions_installing-aws-account' %}.

 - Ensure that you have a {% include open-new-window.html text='RedHat account' url='https://cloud.redhat.com/' %}.
 A RedHat account is required to obtain the pull secret necessary to provision an OpenShift cluster.

-- Ensure that you have installed the OpenShift installer **v4.3 or later** and OpenShift command line interface from {% include open-new-window.html text='cloud.redhat.com' url='https://cloud.redhat.com/openshift/install/aws/installer-provisioned' %}.
+- Ensure that you have installed the OpenShift installer **v4.3 or later** and OpenShift CLI from {% include open-new-window.html text='cloud.redhat.com' url='https://cloud.redhat.com/openshift/install/aws/installer-provisioned' %}.

 - Ensure that you have {% include open-new-window.html text='generated a local SSH private key' url='https://docs.openshift.com/container-platform/4.1/installing/installing_aws/installing-aws-default.html#ssh-agent-using_installing-aws-default' %} and have added it to your ssh-agent

 #### Create a configuration file for the OpenShift installer